PedroMagar/MISA-O/README.md

 - \* : Not mandatory instructions.
 - **Bold**: Newly added / under review.
 - **WFI**: Wait-For-Interrupt was promoted to keep consistency on all non-mandatory instructions, the **MAD** instruction that it replaced could be part of a new extension (CFG reserved = 1) together with DIV and others math operations.
 - **RRS**: Even though rotate rs0 only saves one instruction (from: SS → RACC → SS ; to: XOP → RRS), it was chosen to save a little bit of power from data migration to do so.
-Also, with this flexibility, now is under consideration to change SS/SA to swap only active width W instead of full register.
+- **SS/SA**: Due to *RRS* instruction, now is under consideration to change **SS/SA** to swap only active width W instead of full register.
+- **CFG**: Can be changed to load configuration from immediate (imm) instead of a swap.

 ## Instructions Review:
 - **Not Mandatory / Custom Instructions**: Opcodes marked “not mandatory” may be used for custom extensions by implementers.
 Code that uses them is not compatible with baseline MISA-O cores.
 - **INV**: `ACC ← ~ACC` within the active width W (4/8/16); *flags unchanged*.
 - **RACC/RRS**: Rotate Accumulator / Register Source - It will treat ACC/RS0 as a single register and shift rotate it by "Operation mode" size to the right; In LK16 mode, this instruction has no effect (NOP).
-- **RS/RA**: It will treat RS/RA as a stack and rotate it *(currently looks like a swap, but later on if more register where added it will truly rotate)*.
+- **RSS/RSA**: It will treat RS/RA as a stack and rotate it *(currently looks like a swap, but later on if more register where added it will truly rotate)*.
 - **SS/SA**:  Swap **ACC** *with* **RS0/RA0** (full 16-bit), regardless of W: `ACC ↔ RS0/RA0`.
 - **JAL/JMP**: All jumps will be based on register ra0, but linking would be saved on ra1.
   - **JAL**: `ra1 ← PC_next`; `PC ← ra0`